Best Things To Do This Weekend In Orange County - October 27

 Huntington Beach, CA 92649

 Punk rock pioneers NoFx have ventured into the world of craft beer and have a forged a working relationship with one of the most reputable brand in the business in Stone Brewing.
-Creating a recipe named after the band’s influential Punk in Drublic, the can of beer has prompted a tour transforms conventional product promotion into an excuse to have a party.
 Giving fans the chance to experience live performances from the likes of Bad Religion, Goldfinger, Strung Out, and NoFx of course, the beachfront gathering marries craft beer and a concert with the unique ability to dig your toes into the sand at Sealegs.
 As one of the genre’s most decorated bands, NoFx continues to be entertaining, relevant, and innovative.
 The can with tour dates printed on the back further proves that fact.
 Don’t miss the party this weekend.

 Segerstrom Center for the Arts